 Serving this Dish

 The sauciness of this dish calls for the addition of carbs; it’s excellent served over noodles.
 Use your favorite boxed noodles, homemade Italian pasta, or simple homemade egg noodles.
+Homemade focaccia is another great way to sop up that delicious sauce.
 You could also serve it alongside Tuscan white beans.

 Can this recipe be made Keto?